Classics is the study of the languages, literature, physical remains, society and culture, and history of Greco-Roman civilization.

 The study of Classics aspires to enlarge, preserve and transmit precise and detailed knowledge and understanding of the ancient civilizations which continue to exert a central influence on modern society.
 Since it involves the study of entire cultures, Classics, by its very nature, requires an interdisciplinary body of knowledge and the rigorous application of several investigative methodologies.

-The goal is to free the student from the narrow constraints of a provincialism in formed only by one time frame and one place by providing the kinds of timeless insights and knowledge which should assist one's judgment and give moral credence to a comparative and a critical evaluation of contemporary society.
+The goal is to free the student from the narrow constraints of a mindset informed only by one time frame and one place.
+The study of Classics provides the kinds of timeless insights and knowledge that should assist one's judgment and give moral credence to a comparative and a critical evaluation of contemporary society.

-Through a close reading of ancient authors in the original language, the A.B. degree in Classicsis designed to bring students into close contact with the world of the Romans and Greeks focusing upon their thoughts, their concerns, and solutions proposed by the ancients to problems that still bedevil the modern world.
+Through a close reading of ancient authors in the original language and broad exposure to texts in translation and secondary scholarship, a degree in Classics or Classical Humanities is designed to bring students into close contact with the world of the Romans and Greeks, focusing upon their thoughts, their concerns, and their solutions to problems that still bedevil the modern world.

 - Phone: 513 745-3456